LispEngineer/fpga-spi-peripherals/README.md

   inexpensively (such as [Amazon](https://www.amazon.com/dp/B0B7GMTMVB))
   * 8 7-segs (with decimal point), 8 LEDs, 8 buttons
   * no crosstalk/interference between any functions
+  * Also works for the JY-MCU chainable version, including its bicolor LEDs
 * `qyf_tm1638_controller` - a simple controller for the QYF board also (obviously) based on the TM1638 (such as [Amazon](https://www.amazon.com/dp/B0BXDL1LG1))
   * Not as nice as the above, but has 16 keys which cannot be safely multi-